rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 # XMC NBI VlanLister (Go)

-VlanLister uses the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center (XMC)](https://www.extremenetworks.com/product/extreme-management-center/) to generate a CSV file that lists all VLANs that are configured on all up switches along with port associations.
+VlanLister uses the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center](https://www.extremenetworks.com/product/extreme-management-center/) (XMC; formerly known as NetSight) to generate a CSV file that lists all VLANs that are configured on all up switches along with port associations.
 The tool is intended to be used during audits and for general network documentation.

 ## Branches